Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-An earthquake off the east coast of Honshu in Japan with a magnitude of 9.0 on the Richter scale, which occurred on March 11, 2011, shocked the Japanese seismological community.
-This was one of the largest earthquakes in the history of Japan.
-By the number of victims and the scale of destruction, it gives way only to earthquakes in Japan in 1896 and 1923.
+The 9.0 magnitude earthquake off the east coast of Honshu Island in Japan on March 11, 2011, shocked the Japanese seismological community.
+It was one of the largest earthquakes in Japanese history, second only to the 1896 and 1923 earthquakes in Japan in terms of casualties and destruction.

-After the studies in the most affected areas of Japan, the staff of the Medical Department of Tohoku University, led by cardiologist Dr. Shiroaki Shimokawa, discovered an increase and increase in the number of certain diseases, namely, heart failure, acute coronary syndrome, strokes and pneumonia, and cardiac arrests.
-The information was obtained by scientists as a result of the analysis of emergency medical services data from February 11 to June 30 of each year, beginning in 2008, ending in 2011.
+After conducting research in the hardest-hit areas of Japan, Tohoku University School of Medicine staff led by cardiologist Dr. Shiroaki Shimokawa discovered an exacerbation and increase in certain diseases, namely heart failure, acute coronary syndrome, strokes and pneumonia, and an increase in cardiac arrest.
+The scientists obtained the information by analyzing emergency medical service data from February 11 to June 30 of each year, starting in 2008 and ending in 2011.

-Deep alterations of the body resulted in negative emotions and fear caused by the earthquake and its aftershocks.
-This largely influenced the endocrine system - the main one in the organization of the general adaptation syndrome.
-In addition, the exacerbation of the situation caused the lack of medicines due to interruptions in traffic between cities, which is associated with the destruction of infrastructure.
+Negative emotions and fear caused by the earthquake and its aftershocks led to profound changes in the body.
+This significantly affected the endocrine system, the main one in organizing the general adaptation syndrome.
+In addition, the situation was aggravated by the lack of medicines due to interruptions in transport between cities, which is associated with the destruction of infrastructure.

-Specialists even gave the name to the functional defeat of the cardiovascular and nervous systems, which suffered from the consequences of a natural disaster.
-They called this syndrome "the disease of the earthquake."
+Experts even gave a name to the functional damage to the cardiovascular and nervous systems that suffered from the aftermath of the natural disaster.
+They called this syndrome "earthquake disease."

-Physicians note the direct dependence of the number of vascular diseases of the heart and brain on the strength and frequency of seismic vibrations.
-There is also this connection with the clinical course of diseases and their outcome, but until the end of the cause and the consequences of the effects of earthquakes on the human body have not been studied.
+Doctors note a direct dependence of the number of vascular diseases of the heart and brain on the strength and frequency of seismic vibrations.
+There is also this connection with the clinical course of diseases and their outcome, but the causes and consequences of the impact of earthquakes on the human body have not been fully studied.